• Skip to primary navigation

 What is Haitian epis

-Epis is a seasoning base which is like the foundation for many Haitian cuisines.
 The sauce is made from a combination of vegetables, herbs and spices including onions, peppers, parsley, scallion, thyme, garlic, cloves just to name a few.
-It is similar to Trinidad and Tobago's green seasoning and the Latin American sofrito.

-If you are not from the Caribbean or familiar what green seasoning or sofrito is then my other comparison would be Italian pesto (most countries at least know what that is).
+If you are not from the Caribbean or familiar with what green seasoning or sofrito is then my other comparison would be Italian pesto (most countries at least know what that is).

 Haitian epis is the base sauce made from vegetable, herbs and spices for many creole dishes

-In Haiti, epis is traditionally mashed down to a paste with a wooden mortar and pestle (munsh pilon).
 Nowadays, especially for Caribbean people living abroad a food processor and/or blender is the popular gadget that is used to prepare epis.

 Sauce in a jar with orange pepper